What's your name?

 First, I want you to think about your most important product page.
 Are you running a heatmap on that page?
 If so, you’ll probably see an image that looks something like this:

-The red hot areas are regions of focus.
+The red-hot areas are regions of user focus.
 The add-to-cart area receives a fair amount of attention, which is expected.
-What may be surprising is the massive amount of attention being placed on the product image (and the comparatively very little being placed on the product description).
+What may be surprising is the massive amount of attention being placed on the product image.

 Pictures are so powerful they pull attention away from everything else, including the product description.